-Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
+2 Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
 4. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-5 Repealed by the Pawnbrokers and Second-hand Dealers Act 1994.

-6 Omitted under the Reprints Act 1984 s.
-7(4)(e).